 Through collaboration, sponsorship, mentorship and a whole lot of heart, this network of leading Australian businesswomen is dedicated to ensuring our professional women in sport can soar.

-The Minerva Mission: supporting professional sportswomen to maximise their opportunities on and off the field, enabled by a network of leading businesswomen.
+The Minerva Mission: Enabling elite sportswomen to maximise their opportunities on and off the field, supported by a network of leading professionals

 Meet an incredible group of like-minded business leaders.
 These women are at the top of their corporate game.